alexyixuanxu/AlexXu_IntroToWeb/Midterm/README.md

 # Alex Yixuan Xu
 [Midterm proposal is posted on this repo]

-http://sites.bxmc.poly.edu/~yixuanxu/TheUnknownGameBlog/Home.html [Midterm Website hosted live]
+(http://sites.bxmc.poly.edu/~yixuanxu/TheUnknownGameBlog/Home.html) [Midterm Website hosted live] Below is my midterm documentation.

 I started coding the website by first doing an html markup for each page.
 I put placeholder links to images, texts and notes for future code.